 If you need a heavily adapted or specially customised vehicle, it may not be possible to try some features.
 However, ask to try and view a similar vehicle to test the off-the-peg equipment and assess it for comfort.

 Type of WAVS

 Simple passenger WAVs are where the passenger travels in the back.

 Other types of WAVs include:

 Different suppliers offer different levels of service and:

 - bring a WAV to you so you can have a demonstration, without putting you under any obligation to buy

 - deliver the vehicle to you if necessary and make sure you can use all the equipment

 - extend to you all the usual (and statutory) consumer rights

-If you need specialist equipment, such as hand controls, choose a supplier that is able to fit these as well.
-Often this will be a specialist adaptation company, rather than a WAV converter.
+If you need specialised equipment, such as specialised adaptations, choose a supplier that is able to fit these as well.
+Often this will be a specialist adaptation company, rather than just simply a WAV converter.